 Autumn in Northwest Michigan is vibrant, especially along the 45th Parallel as it spans the Grand Traverse Bay region.
 The climate, high elevation and surrounding water bodies make this a prime growing region.
 Lake Michigan and its many bays take on a rich hue when the brightly colored trees reflect in their waters.

-Before heading out on your 100–mile adventure, take time to stop into the Traverse City Visitors Center (101 W. Grandview Parkway/US–31 and North Union Street www.visittraversecity.com) to pick up literature about the area’s top agricultural attractions.
+Before you begin your 100–mile adventure, be sure to stop at the Traverse City Visitors Center (101 West Grand View Parkway/US–31 and North Union Street) to pick up literature about the area’s top agricultural attractions. www.visittraversecity.com

 From there, your journey begins.

-Follow US–31 north as it skirts along Grand Traverse Bay along the coastline to your first stop, just eight miles north of Acme and two miles shy of Elk Rapids.
-Farmer White’s (11373 US–31 N., Williamsburg) begins harvesting apples in late August, and offers 30 varieties including Gingergold, Northern Spy and Honeycrisp.
-(231–264–5313)
+Follow US–31 north as it skirts along Grand Traverse Bay along the coastline to your first stop, just eight 8 north of Acme and 2 miles shy of Elk Rapids.
+Farmer White’s (11373 US–31 South, Williamsburg) begins harvesting apples in late August, and offers 30 varieties including Gingergold, Northern Spy and Honeycrisp.
+(231–632–1500)

 Close by is Altonen Orchards (11882 S. US-31, Williamsburg), which has a nearly 100–year tradition in the area.
 The Altonen family has three farms totaling about 600 acres and two farm stands.
-They grow 22 varieties of apples, ripening throughout the season, beginning with the Jersey Mac in late August and ending with the king of Michigan apples – the McIntosh.
+They grow 22 apple varieties, ripening throughout the season, beginning with Jersey Mac in late August and ending with McIntosh — the king of Michigan apples.
 Some older apple varieties are specifically blended into cider as well.
 The Altonen family legacy lives on through two children, four grandchildren, eight great–grandchildren and generations of families who have made the annual visit part of their fall traditions.
 (231–264–8052) www.michiganfruit.com

-Follow US–31 just two miles to the north to King Orchards (986 US Hwy 31, Kewadin).
+Follow US–31 just 2 miles north to King Orchards (986 US Hwy 31 South, Kewadin).
 Gingergold apples start the fall harvest season the last week of August at this first–generation farm.
-Honeycrisp is the cornerstone variety and the markets here are bursting at the seams as many different apple varieties become ripe.
+Honeycrisp is the cornerstone variety, and the markets here are bursting at the seams as many different apple varieties become ripe.
 You have the option of selecting from the farm stand or picking your own…we opt for the latter.
-A second King Orchards is located at 4620 N. M–88, Central Lake (877–937–5464) www.kingorchards.com
+A second King Orchards is located at 4620 N. M–88, Central Lake.
+(877–937–5464) www.kingorchards.com

 Make your way about 22 miles up US–31 to Friske Orchard & Farm Market (10743 N. US–31, Atwood/Ellsworth).
 You can’t miss this year–round farm market…just keep your eyes peeled for the huge red barns that stretch along the west side of the road near Atwood.
-Here you’ll find award–winning cider, Orchard Playland and special events including the Fall Harvest Festival (September 29, 2007), Apple Fest Days (October 12–13, 2007) and Fall Fun Saturdays (every Saturday in October).
-Friske’s also operates an old–fashioned General Store, Old World Bakery, Orchard Café, Country Haus and of course, its Fruit Stand.
+Here you’ll find award–winning cider, Orchard Playland and special events including the Fall Harvest Festival (Sept.
+27, 2014) and Apple Festival (Oct.
+4–11, 2014).
+Friske’s also operates an old–fashioned General Store, Old World Bakery, Orchard Café, Country Haus and, of course, its Fruit Stand.
 (231–599–2604) www.friske.com

 M–72 back toward Grand Traverse Bay will intersect with US–31, where you’ll follow the route back along the shoreline toward downtown Traverse City.